light-and-ray/sd-webui-replacer/README.md

 By default if a prompt is empty, it uses first prompt from examples.
 You can disable this behavior in settings for positive and negative prompts.
 Detection prompt can not be empty

-If you don't like "Replacer" name of this extention, you can override it using exvirovment variable `SD_WEBUI_REPLACER_EXT_NAME`
+If you don't like "Replacer" name of this extention, you can override it using envirovment variable `SD_WEBUI_REPLACER_EXTENTION_NAME`

 --------------------------

 Need to do:
-- cache mask
++ cache mask
 - batch processing
+- upscaler for img2img override
 - additional options
-- upscaler for img2img override
 - progress bar
+- control net
 - txt2img script